JavaScript is disabled. Please enable to continue!

 Methyl bromide has been used in agriculture as a pesticide and fumigant to control pests and weeds in various crops, especially in greenhouses and for soil treatment.

-We support you in the analysis
+We support you in analysing bromide and methyl bromide

 Monitoring bromide and methyl bromide levels in food can help to minimise health risks for consumers.
 For methyl bromide in particular, it is important to ensure that no harmful residues are present in food.
 As a highly qualified network of food & feed testing laboratories, we analyse your products on bromide and methyl bromide levels to ensure that they are within safe limits.
 Rely on our precise results and benefit from our professional advice.